 - Navigate multiple irregular surfaces and walk up to 5 miles a day, hike up to 5 miles with the group.

 - Navigate carrying personal items including suitcase and/or backpack without assistance.

 - Anticipate having sufficient emotional wellness to fully participate in the program safely and successfully despite the limited availability of frequent access to psychological services.

 - Anticipate at least double occupancy accommodations on some if not all locations.

 - Receive the final dose of the Covid-19 vaccine at least two weeks prior to the commencement of the program.

 - If eligible, receive the most recent Covid-19 vaccine booster at least two weeks prior to departure if it has been at least two months since your last Covid-19 vaccine or booster.

 - Interview with program directors

 How to apply:

-Click HERE to download an application or come by the Global Education Office in Kerrwood Hall.
-Applications deadline is January 17, 2020.
-For more info about how to apply, please contact email@example.com.
-For more info about the program, contact Dr. Farhadian, firstname.lastname@example.org.
+For more info about how to apply, please contact firstname.lastname@example.org.
+For more info about the program, contact Professor Farhadian at email@example.com.